hbpasti/heather-hugo/README.md

     theme: "heather-hugo"
     ```

-A sample YAML config file would look like this:
+For example, a minimal YAML config file looks like this:

     title: "Heather"
     baseurl: "http://localhost:1313"